vitostan/study-bitcoin/Satoshi-Paper.md

 * The word "Blockchain" was not used in Satoshi Paper at all (only "chain of blocks").
 It was used and became popular later

 ### How to distribute the coin, making new "money" supplying the market?
-* Different types of proof
+* Depends on different types of proof
-    - proof of work
-    - proof of stake
+    - proof of work, miners earn the new money through mining
-    - proof of importance
+    - proof of stake, money holders earn the new money through just holding the money
-    - proof of correctness
+    - proof of importance, money holders earn the new money through holding and using the money
 * Buy from the creator of the money (unfair)
+* Buy from the people you connect with face to face offline
+* Buy from cryptocurrency exchange
-*
+* Other ways